flyspray/flyspray.github.io/_devel/contribute.md

 order: 10
 ---

 So you want to help.
-Thats great Flyspray needs needs your help.
+Thats great, Flyspray needs your help.

 #### Translate